 Control Brightness of Arduino Onboard LED from Android Device

-Android phones and tablets provide wireless access and a user interface.
+Android devices provide wireless access and a user interface.
 Arduino is an open-source platform used for building electronics projects.
-Arduino consists of both a hardware board with a micontroller and a software Integrated Development Environment (IDE) that runs on your computer.
-Using these two, you can, for example control Arduino hardware using an Android device by connecting them wirelessly.
+Arduino consists of both a hardware board with a microcontroller and a software Integrated Development Environment (IDE) that runs on your computer.
+Using these two, you can control the Arduino hardware from an Android device by connecting them wirelessly.

 With these models, you will:

-- Complete the Getting Started with Android Devices example.(recommended)
+Complete the Getting Started with Android Devices (Simulink Support Package for Android Devices) example

-- Complete the Getting Started with Arduino Hardware example.(recommended)
+Complete the Getting Started with Arduino Hardware example

-- Complete the Getting Started with WiFi on Arduino Hardware example.(recommended)
+Complete the Getting Started with Wi-Fi on Arduino Hardware example

-Task 1 - Configure the Model for Supported Arduino Hardware
+Task 1 - Configure Simulink Model for Supported Arduino Hardware

 You can skip this task if you are using the Arduino Mega ADK board.